manelvf/ihc_attribute/README.md

 - Make use of object orientation for keeping track of the DB connection.
 - Make the DB module generic so the database could be replaced by a different one when required.
 - Add unit tests and e2e tests.
+- Execute the tests in a CI/CD pipeline.
 - Add benchmarks for identifying the bottlenecks.